Guest post by Kathleen E. Kennedy, Associate Professor, Centre for Medieval Studies, University of Bristol

 David Rundle, The Renaissance Reform of the Book and Britain: The English Quattrocento (Cambridge University Press, 2019).

-Dr. Kathleen E. Kennedy teaches both English and History courses at Penn State-Brandywine and publishes across a wide range of disciplines.
+Dr. Kathleen E. Kennedy is Associate Professor in the Centre for Medieval Studies at the University of Bristol, UK.
+She publishes across a wide range of disciplines.
 Her last scholarly monograph, The Courtly and Commercial Art of the Wycliffite Bible (Brepols, 2014) is the first monograph to consider the illumination of Wycliffite Bibles at length.
 She has also prepared the material for a monograph on early Tudor manuscript art and fifteenth-century English engagement with humanism and the Northern Renaissance.
 Kennedy has two pieces of interest to gender historians forthcoming in 2020, “The Coconut Cup as Material and Media: Extended Ecologies,” about colonial Latin American housewares as media, and an article in the Journal of Jewellery Research, “From Coque de Perle to Osmeña Pearl: A Short Documentary History.”

 Other recent Art Herstory guest blog posts: